hestiacp/hestiacp-docs/web/docs/user-guide/mail-domains.md

 ### Get DNS records

-If you don't host your DNS in Hestia, but you still want to use its email service, click the <i class="fas fa-atlas"><span class="visually-hidden">DNS</span></i> icon to view the DNS records you need to add to your DNS provider.
+If you don’t host your DNS in Hestia, but you still want to use its email service, click the <i class="fas fa-atlas"><span class="visually-hidden">DNS</span></i> icon to view the DNS records you need to add to your DNS provider.

 ### Webmail